rpt-labs/ghostbuster/README.md

 # Installing
 run npm install

-Running the ghostbuster for projects- to see data by team for the previous week run this command from the root of the project ```node ghostbuster```
+Running the ghostbuster for projects- to see printed report in your console by team for the previous week run this command from the root of the project ```node ghostbuster```

-Running the checker - to see lifetime contributions by student run this command from the root of the project ```node contributions```
+Running the checker - to see lifetime contributions by student as a printed report in your console run this command from the root of the project ```node contributions```

-Running the sprint checker - to see student progress on sprints.
+Running the sprint checker - to see student progress on sprints, printed in cohort.
 For each cohort you want to check, at the bottom of checkSprints.js call printForCohort with that cohort name, and an array with a list of all sprints you'd like to check.
 If you pass in true as a third argument, it will print a detailed list of each student's commit messages.
 ``` printForCohort(COHORT, ['name-of-sprint-here', 'name-of-second-sprint-here], true);```
 run this command from the root of the project ```node checkSprints```